Rohitnshinde1998/Uber_Ride_Analysis_using_Power_BI/README.md

 ### **▶️ How to Run this Project**

-Download the .pbix file from this repository
+Download the Uber_PowerBI_Dashboard.pbix file from this repository

 Open it using Power BI Desktop